programystic-dev/safehouse/README.md

 4. The host automatically clicking on the link causes the apartment to be verified and the suite appears on the list.

 ## Motivation
 Idea heavily based on my experience during coronavirus outbreak.
 I got stuck ❌🛫in Los Angeles 5877 miles away from home and found out that due to the epidemic I can't continue working on a project that gave me a lot of joy and where I met a lot of amazing people 💔💔💔I am quite convinced that once I get back home quarantine will still be required.
-I would like to avoid contact with my loved onces so that they don't get infected.
+I would like to avoid contact with my family and friends so that they don't get infected.
 This is my way home 🏠

 ## Screenshots
 ![Main screen](./assets/repo/main.png) <br />